Baptisteismd/open-swag-software/README.md

 ## **Voice Synthesis**
 Voice synthesis adds an auditory dimension to the user experience, with tailored voices for each role:
 - **Friend**: Warm and casual, ideal for friendly chats.
-- **Girlfriend**: Empathetic and caring, suited for personal conversations.
+- **Teacher**: Empathetic and caring, suited for personal conversations.
 - **Coach**: Motivational and direct, offering encouragement and advice.
   ![Friend Personality](https://i.imgur.com/AMK7NZp.png)